gemmarepiso/page/index.md

 # About me

-I am an applied linguist who is working on the phonetics and phonology of Spanish heritage speakers.
+I am a Ph.D. student at the UCLA Spanish and Portuguese Department, who is working on the phonetics and phonology of Spanish heritage speakers.
 My current projects involve child heritage speakers' production of apico-alveolar trills, resyllabified consonants, and adult heritage speakers' production of rhotics, voiced palatal obstruents and high rising terminals ('uptalk').

 I have [taught](./teaching.md) courses for Spanish heritage speakers and designed hybrid courses for L2 Catalan learners.